kubatruhlar/JTAlertView/README.md

 </h3>

 ## Installation
-There are two ways to add the **JTImageButton** library to your project.
+There are two ways to add the **JTAlertView** library to your project.
 Add it as a regular library or install it through **CocoaPods**.

 `pod 'JTAlertView'`